Malware and Reverse Engineering Conference (MRE-2018): 2-3 July

 Conference will be held at Telstra Conference Centre, Level 1, 242 Exhibition Street, Melbourne (World's most liveable city), VIC, 3000 Australia

-Telstra Conference centre (TCC) is in the government (north-eastern) sector of the Melbourne central business district (CBD) the TCC enjoys convenient access to the local hotels (The Marriot and Rydges), theatres (Her Majesty's, The Princess and Comedy), restaurants (Chinatown, Lygon Street, Grossi Fiorentinis) and public transport (taxis, buses, trams and trains).
+Telstra Conference centre (TCC) is in the government (north-eastern) sector of the Melbourne central business district (CBD) the TCC enjoys convenient access to the local hotels (The Marriott and Rydges), theatres (Her Majesty's, The Princess and Comedy), restaurants (Chinatown, Lygon Street, Grossi Fiorentinis) and public transport (taxis, buses, trams and trains).
 Trams in Melbourne CBD are free.

 Parking: 150 Little Lonsdale St and 59 Lonsdale St plus on-street parking